crazerly/lan-messenger/README.md

 - Users can create and manage groups with options to kick and add members
 - Images, videos, and audio files can be sent in chats
 - Users can change their profile picture, status and toggle light/dark mode
-- All messages have end-to-end encryption
+- All messages and files have end-to-end encryption

 ## Requirements